wagtail/docker-wagtail-develop/README.md

 # 6. Start your containers and wait for them to finish their startup scripts.
 docker-compose up
 ```
 You might see a message like this the first time you run your containers.
 This is normal because the frontend container has not finished building the assets for the Wagtail admin.
-Just wait a few seconds for the frontend container to finish building and then stop and start your containers again (Ctrl+C + `docker-compose up`).
+Just wait a few seconds for the frontend container to finish building (you should see a message like `webpack compiled successfully in 15557 ms` and then stop and start your containers again (Ctrl+C + `docker-compose up`).
 ```
 WARNINGS:
 ?: (wagtailadmin.W001) CSS for the Wagtail admin is missing